decretist/Dissertation/Chapter3/chapter3.md

 [^5]: R.W.
-Southern asserts that no one claims to have been Gratian's student---"none of the earliest users of his work claims to have been taught by him". "although other scholars made some very early alterations and additions to the text of the *Decretum*, none of them claimed to have been taught by him." @southern_scholastic_1995 [287, 304].
+Southern asserts that no one claims to have been Gratian's student---"none of the earliest users of his work claims to have been taught by him." "although other scholars made some very early alterations and additions to the text of the *Decretum*, none of them claimed to have been taught by him." @southern_scholastic_1995 [287, 304].
 Southern does not provide footnotes to support these